duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### definition-done-5

-**Q:** How should a Scrum Master support the team in maintaining and evolving the Definition of Done?
+**Q:** {Interrogate} How should a Scrum Master support the team in maintaining and evolving the Definition of Done?

 - Vietnamese outline:
   - Question: Scrum Master hỗ trợ Definition of Done thế nào?